bxparks/AceSegment/README.md

       are access through an 74HC595 chip through SPI using the `SpiAdapter`.
     * `LedMatrixDualShiftRegister`: Both group and element pions are access through two 74HC595 chips through SPI using the `SpiAdapter` class.
+* `SegmentDisplay`
-* `Renderer`: A class that knows how to display bit patterns of an array of digits to the LEDs using the `LedMatrix` class.
+    * A class that stores segment patterns to an internal buffer.
-* `SegmentDisplay`: A class that stores bit patterns to a buffer, and knows how and when to call the `Renderer` to render the frames and possible fields of the frame.
+    * Knows how and when to render the frames.
+    * Calls `LedMatrix` classes to send the patterns to the actual LED segments.
 * `HexWriter`: A class that converts hexadecimal numerals (0-F) to bit patterns to be printed by the `SegmentDisplay` class.
     * A few additional characters are supported: `kSpace`, `kMinus`, `kPeriod`